BibliothecaDAO/realms-contracts/contracts/loot/readme.md

 This is like searching the long grass in pokemon...
 You might discover a Beast...
 You might discover gold...
 You might discover a trap

-Once you have discovered - you can flee or fight
+Once you have discovered - you can flee or fight.
+If you flee you might get hurt.

 ```
 nile explore